mmc00/molina_blog/content/posts/youtube_spotify.md

 ![botom](/img/yt_bottom.png#center "Bottom")

 We have a playlist, is easier now.
-Using the library pytube with four lines of code you have the songs title.
+Using the library pytube with four lines of code you have the song titles.

 {{< highlight python >}}
 import pytube